hendrtd/engr-1110/docs/modules/m00/structure.md

 Scheduling, planning, and knowing when things are due are easily done with timeboxed modules.
 All graded items are scheduled to be due or delivered on module boundaries.
-Specifically, each graded item in the course is due by the last day of the module that contains it or of a later module as specified by its due date.
+Specifically, each graded item in the course is due by the last day of the module that contains it or the last day of a later module as specified by its due date.

 Here is the schedule for [the current semester](http://www.auburn.edu/main/auweb_calendar.php).